How to Calculate Hours Worked Like a Pro

 Using Hours Worked to Calculate Gross Wage

-To determine the employee wage, you’ll need to convert hours and minutes into decimal format.
-After that, multiply the hours worked by the hourly wage to find the gross pay.
+To determine an employee's wage, you’ll need to convert hours and minutes into decimal format.
+After that, multiply the hours worked by the hourly wage to determine the gross pay.

 Here, you’ll find a chart to help you make minutes to decimal conversions.